1 Do I still have to pay the fees once the teachers are on furlough?

 We have just launched a fundraising campaign (the Covid-19 Hardship Community Fund) specifically to raise funds from the wider School Community to help families such as yours.
 If that fund generates enough money we will invite applications from families who need help with fee payments.
 We must stress that there is no certainty, as yet, that the fund would generate sufficient to be a worthwhile lifeline but we should know more by the end of June.
 If there is sufficient to open up applications they will be means-tested to make it fair and transparent.

-Please share the link to the fund which is on the Nant-y-Cwm School Supporters Facebook page at Facebook NyC Group.
+Please share the link to the fund which is on the Nant-y-Cwm School Supporters Facebook page at Facebook NyC Group or share our Fundraising post on this website.
 We emphasise that this fundraising campaign is aimed at the wider School Community.

 6 How can I feedback on the online school resources, i.e. what we find works and what doesn’t?